 2015 Summer Study Awardees

-of the following items in the order listed below:
+file with the following items collated in the order listed below:

 - A clear statement of the research problem, how it will be addressed, the methodology to be employed, and its overall relationship to the student’s doctoral thesis (maximum 6 pages, double-spaced);